F.A.Q. / ANSWER CENTER

 PLEASE NOTE THAT BIOLOGICAL TESTING IS A 2-STEP PROCESS AND IT TAKES PHYSICAL TIME TO GROW BACTERIAL COLONIES IN THE INCUBATOR.
 WE CANNOT SPEED THIS PROCESS UP.
-PART ONE TAKES 3-4 DAYS, AND PART TWO TAKES 3-4 DAYS MINIMUM.
+PART ONE TAKES 3-4 DAYS, AND PART TWO TAKES 3-4 DAYS.

 09. If you’re wondering HOW LONG TESTING WILL TAKE, please read the “HOW LONG DOES TESTING TAKE?
 FAQ on this page.

 FOR CLARITY: AFTER WE RECEIVE YOUR MATERIAL AND ASSIGN IT A SAMPLE SET, WE WILL CREATE YOUR CLIENT DASHBOARD.
 ONCE WE CREATE YOUR CLIENT DASHBOARD, WE WILL SEND A LOGIN VIA EMAIL.
-ONCE WE DO THAT, WE WILL THEN CREATE YOUR INVOICE AND SEND A SECOND EMAIL ALERTING YOU THAT YOUR INVOICE HAS POSTED AND IS READY TO PAY.
+ONCE WE DO THAT, IF YOU HAVE NOT INCLUDED PAYMENT, WE WILL THEN CREATE YOUR INVOICE AND SEND A 2ND EMAIL ALERTING YOU THAT YOUR INVOICE HAS POSTED.

 10. At the risk of repeating myself, please spend a few minutes and read this FAQ and the GET A QUOTE page.
 I can promise you that 99% of all questions we’re asked 12-24 times a day are answered, in detail.
 Empower yourself, spend a few minutes and read all you need to know about the testing process.
 If your question isn’t answered on the website, we are, of course, here to answer your questions.
 Most of the time, though, we end up reading the FAQ to you.
 Help yourself help us and thank you!